 In a recent survey assessing the digital transformation maturity of over 2,300 wealth managers, IFAs, private banks and robo-advisers, only 20% were classified as leaders, with 27% as beginners and 53% as implementers.1

 With over a quarter of firms (27%) just beginning their journey, and over half (53%) somewhere along the way, a large portion of the industry will be considering how to make their planned or inflight transformation a success.
-We have previously discussed the role of digital in delivering customer value, and identified the top digital use cases for digitalising wealth in this context.
+We have previously discussed the role of digital in delivering customer value, and identified the top digital use cases for digitalizing wealth in this context.
 We conclude this series with how to successfully transform wealth management businesses.

 FOUR KEY INGREDIENTS

-1. Consider organisation-wide impact
+1. Consider organization-wide impact

 - End-user: How is the client experience (in this context staff or an external customer) impacted as a result of the transformation and what needs to happen to ensure those changes are effectively understood, championed and embedded?

-- Operating model: How are the wider organisation’s capabilities, people, processes and systems affected by the change?
+- Operating model: How are the wider organization’s capabilities, people, processes and systems affected by the change?
 Remember that an operating model is like a Rubix Cube, if you change one part, another is likely to be impacted.

 - Ways of working: How will working styles and dynamics, principles, guidelines and tools affect teams in their day-to-day work?

 2. Bring your staff along for the ride

 A reason why transformations can fail is limited staff engagement, often leading to unassailable implementation challenges.
 If staff are not bought into the change or included in the process, they are unlikely to adopt the necessary behaviors required to support the transformation.